How to Build a Second Brain with Spatial Notes

 Step 1: Create Your Master Canvas

 Open OmniCanvas and create a note called "Second Brain" or "Home Base."
 This is your top-level canvas where you will organize everything.
+A free online whiteboard works well for a first draft.

 Divide the canvas into loose zones: